sarahciston/intersectionalai/_site/readme.md

 <!-- ## Why make an IAI TK?  -->

-## 😁 How do I fold these print-at-home zines?
+## 😁 How do I get my own little print-at-home zines?

 ![how-to-cut](assets/img/zineHowTo.png){: .small } ![how-to-cut](assets/img/zineHowTo2.png){: .small }

+1. hit print in your browser while viewing any of the zine issue pages of this site. in the print preview you should see a 'landscape' (horizontal) minified version of the page, split into 8 tiny sections. if so, go ahead and print that and proceed to the next step.
-1. fold your paper in half long ways, so that it is long and narrow. crease well, then unfold.
+2. fold your paper in half long ways, so that it is long and narrow. crease well, then unfold.
-2. fold your paper in half along the short side, and fold that in half again. crease well, then unfold.
+3. fold your paper in half along the short side, and fold that in half again. crease well, then unfold.
-3. you should have eight mini sections divided like the illustration above.
+4. you should have eight mini sections divided like the illustration above.
-4. cut *ONLY* along the two short folds in the middle. this is easiest done by folding the paper in half once short ways again and taking the scissors halfway in on the side with the fold (not the side that is open). do not cut all the way across. the goal is to have a slice in the center that does not connect to any edges.
+5. cut *ONLY* along the two short folds in the middle. this is easiest done by folding the paper in half once short ways again and taking the scissors halfway in on the side with the fold (not the side that is open). do not cut all the way across. the goal is to have a slice in the center that does not connect to any edges.
-5. finally, fold the paper in half long ways again so the printed side faces out. pinch open the sliced center and separate those pages apart from each other until they join their neighbors.
+6. finally, fold the paper in half long ways again so the printed side faces out. pinch open the sliced center and separate those pages apart from each other until they join their neighbors.
-6. fold the book closed with the covers on the front and back.
+7. fold the book closed with the covers on the front and back.

 <!--